arijit69-web/DictionaryApp/README.md

 # Dictionary WebApp
 ## Aim:
-A dictionary web application uses some APIs to fetch data from dictionaryapi and display the meaning of the words.
+Dictionary WebApp uses some APIs to fetch data from dictionaryapi and display the meaning of the words.
 If you enter a word without a meaning, it will suggest some words.
 If you enter a gibberish word, it will show an error message "No Result Found".

 ## Languages Used:
 ```